34andm/quickstart/index.md

 layout: home
 ---

-This quickstart provides instructions to get started using Owncloud Server.
-It describes how to install and configure ownCloud Server so users can connect.
+This quickstart provides instructions to get started using ownCloud Server.
 It contains information for administrators who will install and configure the ownCloud Server and for users who want to connect to the server through the ownClould mobile app.

 Administrators using this guide should understand the basic concepts described in the [ownCloud documentation](https://doc.owncloud.com/server/10.4/).